niart/Aachen-Indoor-VPR/readme.md

 # Hybrid Guided-VAE for Visual Place Recognition
 This project contributes a full set of open-source event/RGB dataset *__Aachen-indoor-VPR__*.
 Based on this new dataset, we implement and improve a hybrid guided VAE on the new task of VPR while exploring into a smaller latent space, resulting in a compact, low-power low-latency and robust indoor localization approach.
 Finally, we assess the capability of cross-scene generalization and analyse into the latent variable activity of this model.
-The scientific idea of this project is in [this paper](https://arxiv.org/abs/2601.09248).
+See [our paper](https://arxiv.org/abs/2601.09248).

 ## 0. *Aachen-Indoor-VPR*: an event/RGB VPR dataset in office-like arena
 The dataset is recorded with Turtlebot4 maneuvering within an artificial office-like arena, which encompasses two FOVs and two levels of illumination, along with an additional dataset of robot maneuvers recorded in four new places.
 A glance at **[dataset recording](https://www.youtube.com/watch?v=3YV6RFQt1Os)** here.